Have you ever wondered when the best time of year to visit Norway is? Well, the answer is; anytime is the best time to go to Norway.

 There are also unlimited opportunities for outdoor adventure thanks to its location at the end of the Oslofjord.
 Densely forested mountains, calm, clear waters and dozens of beautiful islands offer many activities on and off the water.
 From summer hiking or kayaking to cross-country skiing in the winter.

 Bergen is the gateway to the western fjords, but that’s not where its popularity ends.
-The overall small-town charm combined with the UNESCO-listed old wharf known as Bryggen is reason enough on its own to visit.
+There is so much to do in Bergen yet, the overall small-town charm combined with the UNESCO-listed old wharf known as Bryggen is reason enough on its own to visit.

 The southern port town of Stavanger is beautiful and fascinating.
 Famed for having the highest concentration of 17th and 18th-century wooden buildings in Europe, it is also the heart of Norway’s lucrative offshore oil industry and home to the award-winning Norwegian Petroleum Museum.
 A fascinating insight into Norway’s most valuable industry, the history and great danger involved to extract this precious fuel even with today’s modern technology.